 The Level I certification process has been organized so that there can be some practice time between the education the instructors receive and the time they are evaluated to determine if they have reached the standards for Level I certification (reference the PSIA National Alpine Certification Standard).
 To become Level I certified an instructor must:

 - You must be a current member of PSIA-AASI NRM or other division.
 If you are a member of another division, you must seek permission from your home division before participating in the event.
 For more info on membership go to the NRM membership page.

-You must successfully complete a Level I evaluated clinic, including written test.
-A passing grade on the written test is 75% or better.
+- You must successfully complete the Alpine Level 1 Online Written Test a minimum of 48 hours prior to the event.
+A passing grade on the written test is 80% or better.